Apache-HB/diskord/README.md

 }
 ```

+You can see more samples in the `samples` directory.

 ## Another Discord library?
 Why bother?
 Strife was created out of a desire for an idiomatic, null-safe Discord API implementation for the JVM.
 While several Java implementations already exist, none properly handle nulls, nor are any as easy to set up as an implementation like discord.py.
 Thus, Strife was born, a Kotlin implementation with the goals of proper null handling and well-structured internals.